Model-GLUE: Democratized LLM Scaling for A Large Model Zoo in the Wild: Model Merging and Model Mixture for LLMs

 In Mixture Bench, we experiment with \texttt{Which2} and \texttt{Which4} model settings.
 For router design, we mainly adopt a training-free linear layer router initialized from the prompt vector, as previous studies have demonstrated its effectiveness in the zero-shot MoE model~\cite{goddard2024arcee}.
 For specific prompt settings, we refer to the Beyonder model series~\footnote{\url{https://huggingface.co/mlabonne/Beyonder-4x7B-v2}}.
 For the routing algorithm, we use Top-$1$ routing for \texttt{Which2} and \textit{Block level mixture} and \textit{Model-level mixture} for \texttt{Which4}, and Top-$2$ for \texttt{Which4} \textit{FFN level mixture}.

 \paragraph{Post-mixture training.} For \textit{MLP router} that are randomly initialized, we fine-tune the model by language modeling on the GPT4All dataset ~\cite{peng2023instruction}, only updating the router.
-Detailed hyper-parameters are included in Appendix~\ref{sec:appendix}.
+We use the GPT4All~\cite{peng2023instruction} dataset for post-mixture router training, which is under Apache 2.0 License.
+For all the router training experiments, we apply the batch size of $128$, a cosine learning rate scheduler, the learning rate of $5e-5$, and the epochs of $1$.

 \paragraph{Mixture Method Abbreviations.} To simplify the description, we use abbreviations to denote different mixture methods, as in Table~\ref{tab:mixture-method}.